mahakmakharia/mahakmakharia.github.io/readme.md

 - Update index.html with your own name, about info, project links, etc.
 - Replace images in assets/images/ with your own.
-- Customize the styles in assets/css/style.css.
+- Customise the styles in assets/css/style.css.

 3. **Preview locally**